What is Tag Gateway?

 Don't

-- Don't forget to update checkout/thankyou pages
+- Forget to update checkout/thankyou pages

-- Don't use obvious paths like
+- Use obvious paths like

 Privacy Compliance